Dere Archetypes

 In practice

 A dere preference shows up as gravitating toward a favourite archetype across anime, manga, visual novels and dating sims, where character routes are often labelled by type.
-Fans discuss, rank and debate the archetypes, take "which dere are you" quizzes, and seek out stories built around a preferred personality beat, the slow thaw of a tsundere or the quiet opening-up of a dandere.
+Fans discuss, rank and debate the archetypes, take "which dere are you" quizzes, and seek out stories built around a preferred personality beat: the slow thaw of a tsundere or the quiet opening-up of a dandere.

 Psychology

-There is no dedicated research on dere-archetype preference, so this is interpretive.
+There is no dedicated research on dere-archetype preference, so any account is interpretive.
 The appeal is usually framed as ordinary character taste amplified by genre shorthand: the satisfaction of the tsundere's earned warmth, the reassurance of the kuudere's steadiness, the tenderness of coaxing out a dandere.
 Because the labels package a familiar emotional arc, they let fans signal and find the dynamics they enjoy quickly.
-None of this is sexual by definition, though characters of any archetype can of course also be found attractive.
+None of this is sexual by definition, though a character of any archetype can of course also be found attractive.

 Variations & related interests

 The family is open-ended, with niche coinages multiplying in fandom.
 The notable relative kept separate is the yandere, whose affection turns obsessive and dangerous.
-The archetypes belong to the same anime-and-manga aesthetic world as the ahegao drawing convention, all products of otaku media culture.
+The archetypes belong to the same anime-and-manga world as the ahegao drawing convention, all products of otaku media culture.

 Is liking dere archetypes a fetish?